 372 rooms.
 2101 Epcot Resorts Boulevard, Lake Buena Vista 32830; phone (407) 939-5100, fax (407) 939-5150.
 Check-in 3 p.m.; Check-out 11 a.m.

 Consider upgrading to one of the 65 concierge-level rooms that come in either a standard view or a Boardwalk view category.
-The Innkeeper’s Club lounge on the 4th floor enjoys a super concierge staff and view of the Illuminations fireworks from its balcony.
-Additional amenities include private check-in and checkout, guest robes, and evening turndown service with a sweet treat of salt water taffy.
+The Innkeeper’s Club lounge on the 4th floor enjoys a super concierge staff and a balcony from which to watch Epcot’s nighttime extravaganza.
+Additional amenities include private check-in and checkout, guest robes, and evening turndown service with a sweet treat of saltwater taffy.

-A gated, white picket fence encircles the serene, two-story Garden Suites (915 to 1,100 square feet), most with a private front yard complete with rose garden, arbor, mailbox, birdhouse, and porch.
-Downstairs is a homey living area with a cherry-colored sectional sofa, credenza with a flat-screen TV, coffee table, desk, closet, and half bath.
-In an alcove sits a wet bar with sink, microwave, coffeemaker, and undercounter refrigerator.
-Upstairs is a loft bedroom with a king bed, bureau with built-in flat-screen TV, and a bathroom with double sink, oversized tub, and separate shower.
+A gated, white picket fence encircles the serene, two-story Garden Suites (915 to 1,100 square feet), most with a private front yard complete with a rose garden, arbor, mailbox, birdhouse, and porch.
+Downstairs is a comfortable living area with a cherry-colored sectional sofa, credenza with a flat-screen TV, coffee table, desk, closet, and half bath.
+In an alcove sits a wet bar with sink, microwave, coffeemaker, and under-counter refrigerator.
+Upstairs is a loft bedroom with a king bed, bureau with a built-in flat-screen TV, and a bathroom with double sink, oversized tub, and separate shower.
 Three of the fourteen Garden Suites (rooms 1205, 1206, and 1207) have an upstairs loft bedroom with French doors leading out to a bonus balcony that overlooks the quiet pool; their living rooms hold a smaller sleeper sofa instead of a sectional.
 Maximum of two people allowed even though there is a sleeper sofa.

 Honeymooners should request the unit with the heart-shaped shrubbery.
 All require walking outside and over to the main building to access the concierge lounge.